stoufexis/subtub/README.md

 # Subtub

-A stupid little pubsub server built with fs2 and cats effect.
+A stupid little pubsub server built with scala, fs2, and cats effect.

 ## Usage